bruth/rita/README.md

 Rita is a toolkit of various event-based and reactive abstractions build on top of NATS.

-**NOTE: This package is under development, so breaking changes may be introduced.
-Feedback is welcome on design suggestions and scope.
+**NOTE: This package is under heavy development, so breaking changes will likely be introduced.
+Feedback is welcome on API design and scope.
 Please open an issue if you have something to share!**

 [![GoDoc][GoDoc-Image]][GoDoc-URL] [![ReportCard][ReportCard-Image]][ReportCard-URL] [![GitHub Actions][GitHubActions-Image]][GitHubActions-URL]